Minecraft is a popular sandbox game for many reasons, but the biggest reason is because of the ability to play with other people.

 Things to Consider Before Hosting a Minecraft Server

-Benefits of Using Hosting Your Own Minecraft Server
+Benefits of Hosting a Minecraft Server

 - You have the ability to upgrade your computer however you desire to increase performance.
 Many server hosting companies offer higher premiums for higher specs, but if you happen to have the newest generation processor, the maximum amount of ram, and the biggest and most powerful graphics card, then your server can be one of the most powerful servers out there.